 It is expected that the Family of Schools' Superintendent will review the suspension statistics of each of his/her schools with the Principal of each school on an annual yearly basis.
+A6.4

-TO: NIAGARA CATHOLIC DISTRICT SCHOOL BOARD COMMITTEE OF THE WHOLE MEETING FEBRUARY 14, 2017
+TO: NIAGARA CATHOLIC DISTRICT SCHOOL BOARD POLICY COMMITTEE MEETING FEBRUARY 14, 2017

-TITLE: STUDENT EXPULSION POLICY NO. 302.6.5
+TITLE: FOR RECOMMENDATION TO COMMITTEE OF THE WHOLE STUDENT EXPULSION POLICY NO. 302.6.5

-THAT the Committee of the Whole recommend that the Niagara Catholic District School Board approve the Student Expulsion Policy No. 302.6.5, as presented.
+THAT the Policy Committee recommend to the Committee of the Whole approval of the Student Expulsion Policy No. 302.6.5, as presented.

-Prepared by: Presented by: Recommended by: Date: Lee Ann Forsyth-Sells, Superintendent of Education Policy Committee Policy Committee February 14, 2017
+Prepared by:Lee Ann Forsyth-Sells, Superintendent of EducationPresented by:Lee Ann Forsyth-Sells, Superintendent of EducationDate:February 14, 2017